 Since 2013, a corresponding regulation is ensuring that beneficiaries of the Helmholtz Initiative and Networking Fund make their publications freely available to the public on the internet.

-The Helmholtz Open Access Project
+The Helmholtz Open Science Coordination Office

 One example of the project’s success is that most Helmholtz Centres now run institutional repositories.
 These open accessible databases contain a significant and steadily growing share of the scientific output of the Helmholtz Association.

 The open access to research data will in the future be an indispensable part of scientific culture and will generate a considerable added value to science.
 Even today, “data sharing” already has a high relevance for the many Centres within the Helmholtz Association.
-A growing number of data centres with open access - including two of a total of three ICSU-World Data Centres in Germany - are run by Helmholtz Centres.
+A growing number of data centres with open access - including three of a total of four ICSU-World Data Centres in Germany - are run by Helmholtz Centres.
 Helmholtz scientists are actively involved in national and international initiatives related to open data.

 If you would like to know more

 You will find more information e.g. on the advantages of Open Science and on current project activities, on the website of the Helmholtz Open Science Coordination Office: http://os.helmholtz.de/